c-bec-k/TitanfallGenesys/02-Equipment.md

 #### Smart Pistol

 Smart pistols are a fairly new addition to the battlefield.
 Using state-of-the-art guidance systems, it fires specialized ammo that has limited tracking capability.
 Not a fire-and-forget weapon like guided missiles but also not as complex or expensive.
-When your character performs the aim maneuver, instead of adding [B] you instead add [SU] to the results of the combat check.
-Each extra magazine for a smart pistol costs 100 credits.
+When your character performs the aim maneuver, instead of adding [B] you add [SU] to the results of the combat check.

 **Models Include:** Smart Pistol mk5, Smart Pistol mk6

-- **Smart Pistol:** Ranged (Light); Damage 5; Crit 3; Range (Medium); Reduced Magazine; 500(R) credits; Enc 1; HP 1
+- **Smart Pistol:** Ranged (Light); Damage 5; Crit 3; Range (Medium); Limited Ammo 4; 400(R) credits; Enc 1; HP 1

 ### Long-arms